rfong/lc3-vm-c/README.md

-My C implementation of [jmeiners' LC-3 VM tutorial](https://www.jmeiners.com/lc3-vm/),
+My LC-3 VM implementation in C, following [jmeiners' LC-3 VM tutorial](https://www.jmeiners.com/lc3-vm/).

+See also [lc3-vm-tutorial-c](https://github.com/rfong/lc3-vm-tutorial-c) for just the tutorial scaffolding with the opcodes left as an exercise for the reader.

 # About [LC-3 (Little Computer 3)](https://en.wikipedia.org/wiki/Little_Computer_3)